-If equipped with High Intensity Discharge (HID) headlamps, the dedicated DRL will come on when all of the following conditions are met:
+For vehicles with High Intensity Discharge (HID) headlamps, the dedicated DRL will come on when all of the following conditions are met:

-• The ignition is on.
+- The ignition is on.

-- The exterior lamps control is in AUTO.
+- The exterior lamp control is in AUTO.

 - The light sensor determines it is daytime.

 - The parking brake is released or the vehicle is not in P (Park).

-When the DRL are on, the taillamps, sidemarker lamps, instrument panel lights, and other lamps will not be on.
+When the DRL are on, the taillamps, sidemarker lamps, and other lamps will not be on.